 One of the unfortunate realities about severance pay is that it is fully taxable.
 In the eyes of the IRS, severance pay is the same as your ordinary wages or salary.

-When you think about it, that actually makes sense.
-Severance pay is typically described as the continuation of your salary or wages in exchange for you accepting the termination of your employment.
+Employers typically describe severance pay as the continuation of salary or wages in exchange for accepting employment termination.
 Essentially, your employer is offering to continue to pay you for a matter of weeks or months in exchange for getting your long-term salary off the books.

 So, even though you don’t physically have to report to work, your severance pay effectively continues your salary for a predetermined time.